 Starting in May, the small snack shop adjacent to the farm stand opens for business, and it is the snack shop that won our hearts, primarily for one thing: maple ice cream.
 This is a soft-serve ice cream only gently infused with maple flavor, and it makes one heck of a nice cone.
 An even better way to enjoy it is as the base for a maple-nut sundae: ice cream topped with a thick spill of pure maple syrup, whipped cream, walnuts, and a maraschino cherry.
 Also on the menu is a full array of hot dogs, hamburgers, and normal-flavored ice cream.

-And for take-out customers, please note Ginny’s pies available throughout the summer.
-Peach, blueberry, and apple – all made from grown-here fruits – are farm house beauties.
+Ginny’s pies, available throughout the summer, in varieties that include peach, blueberry, and apple, are made from grown-here fruits and are farm house beauties.